AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • House affordability calculator.

-to offer a suitable mortgage policy to a customer.
-To automate this task AI mortgage chatbots or intelligent virtual assistants collect information concerning the followings:
+To provide an appropriate mortgage policy to a customer, AI mortgage chatbots or intelligent virtual assistants automate this task by collecting information concerning the following aspects:

 • Income